sebk69/small-orm-doc/Documentation/chapter-2.md

 You must have at least one 'default' connection.

-For now, only mysql type is implented.
+For now, only mysql and swoole-mysql types are implemented.
 This is planned to implement a Redis and MongoDb connectors in the future.